KevinSalina/Frontend-Mentor-FaqAccordion/README.md

 # Frontend Mentor FAQ Accordion

-Project to create a simple **FAQ Accordion** only vanilla HTML, CSS, and JS.
+Project to create a simple **FAQ Accordion** with only vanilla HTML, CSS, and JS.

 🔗 **Live preview:** [here](https://frontend-mentor-faq-accordion-topaz.vercel.app/)